-2. Cleaning
+3.3.2 Cleaning

 Data cleaning is the process of preparing data for analysis to give the right results.
-There many ways to clean data depending on how it is stored and analyzed followed.
+There many ways to clean data depending on how it is stored and analysis followed.

 Information collected such as store records, online shopping records, social media records may contain many errors, missing columns, unwanted lines etc. unwanted recognition are cleaned in this section.